rozek/node-red-ai-web-search/README.md

 Now enter your request.
 Feel free to describe your wishes (but don't expect too much right now - I'm still in the process of making prompt generation and text inference more robust and useful), then press "Sumbit".

+> Nota bene: web search currently does not restrict its findings to a certain language (such as english) it may therefore happen that you get a response in a different language.
+However, the results may stil be impressive...

 While running, the flow emits several progress messages:

 - the first one informs about the actual search prompt the AI has constructed and which is now used to search the web